Falconry training and technique: Housing

 A falconry bird is usually housed in a mew.
 Mews in the US have to be inspected for compliance with federal and state laws.
 These laws ensure that the facilities meet what is required to safely and humanely house a bird of prey.
 The mews (along with other perching equipment) are carefully designed to prevent bodily injury and especially feather damage.
 The laws and regulations generally prescribe characteristics that would allow a captive raptor some measure of security and health maintenance in the absence of an attentive experienced falconer.
 The mews may be used as a free-flight arrangement (especially during the summer molt or change of feathers) or it may provide a place for tethering the raptor during the night—during the day, when not actually hunting, the bird might be kept perched on a grassy lawn.
 Much depends on the species of raptor, the housing of the falconer, the weather, and the style of keeping, training and hunting.
 The less a bird is hunted, the more important the mews and domestic quarters.
-A falconer who likes to hunt with passage Cooper's hawks (an American Accipiter) just for one season then release them may be content to use a spare bedroom of his/her apartment, if permitted by the state wildlife agency.
-Another who desires an eyass female peregrine falcon for hunting ducks on ponds and later hopes that she will lay eggs for captive breeding (long relationship, special considerations), will probably want a large special outdoor building.

 In the UK the only law concerned requires the bird to be able to spread its wings in all directions, however in practice a much greater space is needed to avoid conditions such as bumblefoot and depression.
 This lack of laws in the UK is the source of much concern among raptor keepers.